 A thorough comprehensive family assessment includes an involvement of all available family members, including the subject child, mother, father, and siblings, and foster families (if applicable).
 The study evaluated family involvement by examining: the completion of need assessments for each family member; the frequency and quality of worker visits with each family member; as well as how the family was involved in the case planning process.
 Recognizing that each family has unique attributes, the researchers accounted for the unique member make-up of each family unit and only included the parent(s) that were available for services during the time of case opening.
 "Availability" is defined as the person having contact with the worker or the worker knowing where the person was at least at some point in the case (excludes people who were incarcerated as availability is unclear in those cases).
-Based on this definition, target children were available in all 60 cases, mothers (biological, adoptive, step, or substitute) were available in 25 cases, and other children were in the household in 40 cases.
+Based on this definition, target children were available in all 60 cases, mothers (biological, adoptive, step, or substitute) were available in 55 cases, fathers (biological, adoptive, step, or substitute) were available in other children were in the household in 40 cases.
 There were 32 cases with foster families who were available for ongoing comprehensive assessment.